Using Minimal Responses in Conversations

 Minimal responses are those small sounds that you make when someone else is talking to show that you’re listening.
 Perhaps the Mm-hmm, uh-huh, the interested noises.

-The reason I want to bring your awareness to this is its’ something that most of us will do unconsciously and if we can bring conscious awareness to it, we can deploy these to achieve something quite special.
+The reason I want to bring your awareness to this is because using minimal response is something that most of us will do unconsciously, and if we can bring conscious awareness to it, we can deploy these to achieve something quite special.

-Men and women, I should probably say masculine and feminine, communicate as we know, in quite a different way and all the way back during my undergraduate degree, my linguistics and English Language degree, I did my dissertation on minimal response use and whether that was gender specific.
-My findings at the time were that there was a gulf, a chasm, between the purpose of minimal response use, for the masculine and feminine.
-Certainly over the last 25 years, that’s played out time and time again, all I’ve seen is difference.
+Men and women (I should probably say masculine and feminine) communicate as we know, in quite a different way.
+During my undergraduate degree when I studied Linguistics and English Language, I did my dissertation on minimal response use and whether that was gender specific.
+My findings at the time were that there was a gulf, a chasm, between the purpose of minimal response use for the masculine and feminine.
+Certainly over the last 25 years, that’s played out time and time again, and all I’ve seen is difference.
 And I don’t mean men and women.
 We all know there are women who will communicate in a very masculine style, and men who prefer a much more feminine communication style.
-SO use that as your guide if you will.
+So use that as your guide if you will.

 Be very careful when you do that.
 It can be hugely alienating and it can be very frustrating.